88ngreen88/Final_Project_Repo/README.md

 ## Diagnosing Malaria with CNN

 For my capstone project, I wanted to create a convolutinal neural network (CNN) that could help diagnose a blood sample smear as postitive or negative for Malaria.
 Despite reduced global funding for malaria, the WHO still wants to reduce global malaria incidence by at least 90% by 2030.
-My hope is that by launching my CNN through Streamlit, the model could help the WHO by assisting microscopist and field workers in achieving faster, cheaper and more accurate malaria  diagnoses.
+My hope is that by launching my CNN through Streamlit, the model could help the WHO by assisting microscopist and field workers in achieving faster and more accurate malaria  diagnoses.
 In addition, if the WHO are able to use this model to diagnose more patients with Malaria, then this allows the WHO to more accurately and intentionally distribute malaria aid in areas impacted the most by malaria outbreaks.

 The model was built using Python 3 and the TensorFlow and Keras libraries.